Siemens Venture: Brightline

 Brightline purchased five trainsets for its initial service between Miami, Fort Lauderdale and West Palm Beach.
 Five more trainsets were purchased ahead of the extension of the line to Orlando and additional stations opening in Aventura and Boca Raton.
 An additional 20 cars were purchased to expand the trainsets.
-They will be extended to five-car sets in 2024 and six-car sets in 2025.
-Brightline has said that it plans to eventually expand the trainsets to ten cars.
+They were extended to five-car sets in 2024 and six-car sets in 2025.
+Brightline expanded some trainsets to ten cars in 2026 and also launched the 'Freedom Express' ten-car trainset painted in special livery.